Steve's Bot

 • What a better outcome should look like in the next 30 days

-The first reply should confirm fit, likely scope, and any missing detail only if it changes the work.
+The first reply should confirm fit, what should be tackled first, and any missing detail only if it changes the work.